Dance Series 1 – Digital Program 2022

 Gabrielle Collins is from West Hartford, Connecticut and began her pre-professional training at the Hartt School.
 In 2014, she was a New York City finalist at the Youth America Grand Prix and won the gold medal at the Connecticut Classic for both the senior female and pas de deux categories.
 From 2014-2017, she danced with Atlanta Ballet II and performed leading roles including Marya in John McFall’s The Nutcracker.
 Additionally, she had the opportunity to be a guest dancer for The Atlanta Opera’s Romeo and Juliet.
 Gabrielle is an alumnus of the Ballet Program at Jacob’s Pillow where she was featured in Yury Yanowsky’s World Premiere at the opening gala in 2016.
 She joined Tulsa Ballet II in 2017 where she appeared in a soloist role in Helen Pickett’s Meðal and in the North American Premiere of Derek Deane’s Strictly Gershwin, among many others.
 She also performed in works by renowned choreographers such as Ma Cong, Jennifer Archibald and Penny Saunders during her time in Tulsa.
 In February 2020, Gabrielle performed the title role in Septime Webre’s Carmen with Dayton Ballet.
 In 2020, Gabrielle joined Cincinnati Ballet under the direction of Victoria Morgan.
 In Cincinnati, she has performed works including William Forsythe’s In the Middle, Somewhat Elevated, Helen Pickett’s Petal, Stephanie Martinez’ Kiss, Alejandro Cerrudo’s Extremely Close, David Morse’s Our Story, Annabelle Lopez Ochoa’s Written and Forgotten, Twyla Tharp’s Nine Sinatra Songs, Jennifer Archibald’s SIT, “Spring” and “Autumn” in Victoria Morgan’s Cinderella, Act III Pas de deux from Don Quixote, and Cathy Marston’s Moving, Still, among many others.
 Gabrielle is thrilled to continue her career with Smuin Ballet.

 RICARDO DYER is a native of Panama based out of New York City.
-In 2011, he graduated from the dance department at The Governors School for the Arts in Norfolk, Virginia.
-He earned a degree in Dance Performance from Butler University where he performed extensively with Butler Ballet.
-After graduation, Dyer danced with Elements Contemporary Ballet, Charlottesville Ballet, and Ballet Memphis.
-Some of his favorite works performed include Balanchine’s Valse Fantaisie and Square Dance, as well as Trey McIntyre’s Memphis.
+He received his early training at The Governor’s School for the Arts in Norfolk, Virginia.
+He graduated with a BFA in Dance Performance from Butler University, where he performed extensively with Butler Ballet including works by Gerald Arpino, George Balanchine and Paul Taylor.
+Post graduation, Dyer has danced with Charlottesville Ballet, Ballet Memphis, L.A.
+Dance Project and LA Opera.
+During his career he has performed works by Trey McIntyre, Matthew Neenan, Julia Adam, Benjamin Millipied, Val Caniparoli, Annabelle Lopez Ochoa and many others.
 Dyer joined Smuin in 2019.

 CASSIDY ISAACSON, originally from Redmond, Washington, trained at Pacific Northwest Ballet before joining Grand Rapids Ballet Company at age 16.
 Some favorite works performed during her eight years at Grand Rapids Ballet include Trey McIntyre’s Wild Sweet Love, Alejandro Cerrudo’s Extremely Close, Penny Saunders’ In Frame and Annabelle Lopez Ochoa’s Written and Forgotten.
 Isaacson joined Smuin in 2019.